U.S. indicts Venezuela's Maduro, a political foe, for 'narco-terrorism'

 The U.S. government on Thursday indicted Venezuelan President Nicolas Maduro and more than a dozen other top Venezuelan officials on charges of "narco-terrorism," the latest escalation of the Trump administration's pressure campaign aimed at ousting the socialist leader.
 The State Department offered a reward of up to $15 million for information leading to the arrest and conviction of Maduro, whose country has been convulsed by years of a deep economic crisis and political upheaval.

+'DEPLOYED COCAINE AS A WEAPON' The indictments were unsealed in New York, Florida and Washington.

-Maduro and his top lieutenants ran a "narco-terrorism partnership with the FARC for the past 20 years,” said Geoffrey Berman, the U.S. Attorney for the Southern District of New York.
+Maduro and his top lieutenants ran a "narco-terrorism partnership with the FARC for the past 20 years,” stated Geoffrey Berman, the U.S. Attorney for the Southern District of New York, who said the Venezuelan president "very deliberately deployed cocaine as a weapon.".
 "The scope and magnitude of the drug trafficking alleged was made possible only because Maduro and others corrupted the institutions of Venezuela and provided political and military protection for the rampant narco-terrorism crimes described in our charges," he added.

 Berman accused Maduro and his co-defendants of "using their political and miltiary power to promote narco-terrorism for their personal gain."
 He said the case took many years to build.
 The U.S. Attorney for the Southern District of Florida Ariana Fajardo Orshan said she sees signs of Venezuelan officials' dirty laundered money throughout her area every day, from fancy yachts to million-dollar condos.

+Barr said the administration does "expect eventually to gain custody of these defendants" and would explore all options.
+But he offered no indication of how U.S. authorities believe they might get their hands on Maduro, who has endured more than a year of heavy international pressure and on-again, off-again street protests as the OPEC member’s economy has continued to unravel.
+Maduro's international travel could be restricted, given that Washington would be able to request that he be handed over if he visits a country that has an extradition treaty with the United States.
+U.S. authorities can also freeze any assets he has in the United States, though such holdings are considered unlikely.

+The Justice Department said that since at least 1999, Maduro, along with Cabello and others, "acted as leaders and managers of the “Cartel of the Suns.”
+The name, it said, refers to the sun insignias affixed to the uniforms of high-ranking Venezuelan military officials.
+An indictment accused Padrino, who holds the rank of general, of using his control of the Venezuelan military to facilitate cocaine flights to the United States.

-In February 2017, the U.S. Treasury Department imposed sanctions against Venezuelan Vice President Tareck el-Aissami for drug trafficking and other related crimes.
-And in December 2017, two nephews of Maduro's wife, Franqui Francisco Flores de Freitas and Efrain Antonio Campo Flores, were convicted in U.S. federal court for drug smuggling.
+Venezuelan Vice President Tareck el-Aissami was charged with evading U.S. sanctions.
+In 2017, the U.S. Treasury Department imposed sanctions against him for alleged drug trafficking and other related crimes.
+Two nephews of Maduro's wife were convicted in U.S. federal court that year for drug smuggling.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)